If You Are Newly Diagnosed with COPD

 For more information about how to navigate your COPD journey visit www.newtocopd.org.

-During this interactive experience, you will be introduced to a patient, like you, who is living well with COPD.
+During this interactive experience, you will be introduced to a person, like you, who is living well with COPD.
 You will also meet some of the staff members and medical professionals at the COPD Foundation, who are here to help you along your journey with COPD.

 You will learn: